I never expected my baby would be in the NICU.

 On one hand a close friend was sending me pictures of walnuts and other pictograms representing the size of a newborn’s stomach at various days postpartum, which seemed to make sense given Lydia’s cues, and on the other, the NICU nurses consistently insisted on her taking in much more than that.

 On day 3, I finally raised such a tearful fit of confusion with the nurse that she brought over the NICU pediatrician to explain it to me.
 That’s when I finally learned she was prescribed extra intake to make up for what she lacked in her own body.
+That, and the walnut thing is pretty much a myth; the stomach stretches and expands, even in little babies.

 Many hours blur together